Fountain of Youth: Christian symbolism

-European iconography is fairly consistent, as the Cranach painting and mirror-case Fons Juventutis (The Fountain of Youth) from 200 years earlier demonstrate: old people, often carried, enter at left, strip, and enter a pool that is as large as space allows.
+European iconography is fairly consistent, as The Fountain of Youth (Der Jungbrunnen), a painting by Cranach, and an ivory mirror-case from 200 years earlier demonstrate: Der Jungbrunnen depicts old people, often carried, who enter at left, strip, and enter a pool that is as large as space allows.
 The people in the pool are youthful and naked, and after a while they leave it, and are shown fashionably dressed enjoying a courtly party, sometimes including a meal.
+On the carved ivory mirror-cover, elderly men and women walk or travel by cart from the left to the mythical Fountain of Youth at the right.
+They bathe and reemerge as young couples who enter into the castle at the center and the court above.

 There are countless indirect sources for the tale as well.
 Eternal youth is a gift frequently sought in myth and legend, and stories of things such as the philosopher's stone, universal panaceas, and the elixir of life are common throughout Eurasia and elsewhere.